forthright/vile/docs/lang.md

 # Language Support

-If you are installing Ferret [by "source"](start/#install-by-source) then this section will be helpful.
+If you are installing Ferret [by "source"](/start/#install-by-source) then this section will be helpful.
 If you are using the pre-compiled binary which comes loaded with all available official plugins, you only need to really worry about [configuring your project](/analyze/#configure-your-project).

+## Plugins

+Ferret is centred around plugins that generate various types of data for different types of languages and frameworks.

+You can find a full list of official plugins [here](https://ferretci.com/plugins).

 ## Meta Plugins